End-to-End Dexterous Arm-Hand VLA Policies via Shared Autonomy: VR Teleoperation Augmented by Autonomous Hand VLA Policy for Efficient Data Collection: Introduction

 To address these limitations, we propose a \textit{Shared Autonomy} framework (Fig.~\ref{fig:copilot_paradiam}) that partially offloads the high-level arm teleoperation from fine-grained low-level autonomous control of multiple fingers of the dexterous hand, enabling efficient collection of high-quality and coordinated demonstrations with low mental load.
 The core innovation lies in a functional division of shared control that leverages the complementary strengths of humans and AI (the autonomous VLA policy for the hand): the human focuses on high-level scene understanding, semantics, spatial reasoning, and affordance to teleoperate the robot end-effector easily via the Virtual Reality (VR) interface.
 Meanwhile, a learned DexGrasp-VLA controller acts as a VLA Copilot that autonomously executes fine-grained and compliant grasping motions with the dexterous hand.
 The DexGrasp-VLA copilot for the hand is a tactile-based VLA policy for the dexterous hand.
 It integrates language commands, in-hand camera images, proprioceptive states, and two complementary tactile features: resultant force vectors (magnitude and direction) and spatial tactile embeddings (contact distribution patterns).
-This multi-modal perception provides sufficient feedback for robust and adaptive grasping performance across diverse conditions.
+This multi-modal perception of the DexGrasp-VLA provides sufficient feedback for robust and adaptive grasping performance across diverse conditions.

 This shared-autonomy paradigm eliminates the need for the operator to simultaneously control all degrees of freedom of a complex arm-hand system.
 By delegating high-DoF hand control to the VLA Copilot, we significantly reduce the cognitive load from the human operator, produce naturally coordinated arm-hand trajectories with stable grasps, and enable faster data collection with a high success rate.
+It shall be noted that this work uses VLA policies in two different ways: one is the hand-only tactile-aware VLA, and the other is for the holistic arm-hand control -- the DexGrasp-VLA is a sub-policy for controlling the dexterous hand within the full VLA framework for data collection and model training.

 Using these collected trajectories, we perform Supervised Fine-Tuning (SFT) of a pre-trained VLA model to learn an end-to-end policy for holistic arm-hand control.
 A key architectural innovation is our \textit{Arm-Hand Feature Enhancement} module, which explicitly models the complementary roles of the arm and hand.
 The module is comprised of two complementary features: (1) a shared task representation which is encoded originally by the base VLA model from visual, language, and state inputs; and (2) two additional separate encoders for the arm and the hand, respectively.
 Each branch of features is optimized under auxiliary losses that encourage specialization toward macro-movement (reaching) and micro-manipulation (grasping) capabilities.
 The resulting disentangled features are then combined with the original shared representation, allowing the model to retain the global task context while incorporating the limb-specific dynamics.